-The Commission transmitted its determinations in these investigations to the Secretary of Commerce on May 8, 2012.
-The views of the Commission are contained in USITC Publication 4323 (May 2012), entitled Galvanized Steel Wire from China and Mexico: Investigation Nos.
-701-TA-479 and 731-TA-1183-1184 (Final).
+The Commission transmitted its determination in these investigations to the Secretary of Commerce today.
+The views of the Commission are contained in USITC Publication 4234 (May 2011), entitled Galvanized Steel Wire from China and Mexico: Investigation Nos.
+701-TA-479 and 731-TA-1183-1184 (Preliminary).Start Signature

 By order of the Commission.